macqueen330/macqueen330/README.md

 ## Hi there 👋

+- 🔭 I’m currently learning Computer Science and Applied Mathematics at Brandeis University.
+- 👯 I’m looking for persons to collaborate on an app developing project related to Alzheimer patient caring.
+- 📫 **How to reach me**: *macqueen330@gmail.com*

 <!--
 **macqueen330/macqueen330** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.